 I was really disappointed to have to missed most of the event this year.
 Unfortunately, I was more than several days late to the WMSG 2012 games in France.
 Fortunately I was able to enjoy the last week plus of the games.
 I brought my family with me this year.
 My two young daughters were so excited to visit France which they associated with castles and royalty.
 Accordingly they decided that they only wanted to wear princess dresses of which they have many.
 After discovering a delightful online store that sells princess dresses several years ago, both girls have requested princess dresses and all the necessary accessories that are needed to be a properly dressed princess for not only their birthdays, but also for Christmas and any other holiday such as Halloween that would justify buying something “princess related.
 When they found out they would be coming to France with me, they immediately began packing.
 Into their suitcases went princess dresses, tiaras, long gloves, capes, appropriate shoes and slippers, jewelry and other assorted princess items.

 Now regarding the jewelry of our two princesses.
 They both wanted diamond rings like the ring I had given my wife on our tenth anniversary.
 Little did the girls know that the diamonds were fake.
-I had done an online search for fake engagement rings, when I was searching for a ring with a diamond substitute stone and found a great e commerce store called SterlingForever that sold cubic zirconia engagement / wedding rings and other fake-gem jewelry.
+I had done an online search for elegant sterling silver rings, when I was searching for a ring with a diamond substitute stone and found a great e commerce store called SterlingForever that sold cubic zirconia engagement / wedding rings and other fake-gem jewelry.
 Although cubic zirconia is incredibly priced (great on the wallet), the actual pieces of jewelry could fool most anyone into thinking they were set with real diamonds.
 We were able to find rings for the girls that satisfied their bling needs and looked very similar to Mommy’s “diamond” ring.
 Many photos were taken of my two daughters in their princess outfits by amused, perhaps charmed, bystanders and even some contestants.
 Needless to say, my two “princesses” had a blast.
 And the last week of the WMSG 20012 was more satisfying on many levels for me.
 My comments now follow.

 Lille (France) and its region enjoyed and appreciated the many economic benefits of hosting the event.
 The event lasted two weeks.
 It was well received by hotels, traders and restaurants.
 The participants and their supporters enjoyed the infrastructure as well as a warm welcome from the inhabitants of Lille.
 The competition was fierce and it revealed the character that united the competitors of the five sports included: Bridge, Chess, Draughts, Go and Chinese Chess.